TheMatrixHackers/.github/profile/README.md

 >  The organization is currently working on the P-vs-NP problem.
 If P = NP, then most of humanity's problems would be solved using this algorithm, such as curing cancer.

+## How do we want to solve the problem ?
+> We want to make this a community effort.
+By building a platform for researchers and those interested in the P-vs-NP problem to work together as a team to solve the problem.